citelao/sensible/_how_to/1-overview.md

 These *evidence-based* suggestions are by no means complete, but they go a long way towards safeguarding you and your family.
 And some common advice just makes no sense given the threats we know about.

 Point for point, here's why.

+---

+* credit freeze
+* check your statements